Paul Joanowits, 1859 - 1957, SERBIAN

 BASHI-BAZOUKS BEFORE A GATEWAY, circa 1887-88

 46 by 35cm., 18 by 14¾in.

+The two soldiers, in all their regalia, converse in an Egyptian setting, the gate topped by Mamluk carvings and flanked by East African 'Grandees' chairs', amalgams of Mamluk, Portuguese, and Indian influence.
 Both men are armed with Ottoman flintlock rifles from Algeria, and the standing guard smokes an Ottoman chibouk pipe with a tophane bowl.
+On the left, a seventeenth-century Ottoman Tulip-period Tombak ewer rests on the arm of one of the chairs.
 More on Bashi-bazouks

 Paul Joanowits, 1859 - 1957, was born in Vršac, formerly southern Hungary and today Serbia.
 He studied at the Vienna Academy from 1876 to 1883 under K. L.Müller.
 From there he sent his first painting to the art society in Budapest, earning him a Hungarian state scholarship.
 Like his teacher, he painted oriental images, in Vienna and later in Munich.
 During the late 19th century he painted scenes of the Serbian uprising for King Alexander of Serbia.
 Back in Vienna, his main interest lay in painting portraits, amongst which is a picture of Emperor Francis Joseph I. Joanovitch exhibited in Vienna, Munich and Berlin and today his works can be found in museums in Belgrade, Budapest, London, Munich and Vienna.
 More on Paul Joanowits

 Please visit my other blogs: Art Collector, Mythology, Marine Art, and The Canals of Venice

 Images are copyright of their respective owners, assignees or others.
 Some Images may be subject to copyright